javierchanj/custom-c-shell/READMEgrp16.md

  # Inclusivity Considerations
 Our implementation is built to support a diverse set of users and contributors, emphasizing accessibility, adaptability, and clarity:

-Customizable Shell via .cseshellrc:
+# Customizable Shell via .cseshellrc

 Supports user-defined environment setup and startup commands, enabling users to personalize the shell according to their workflows and hardware.

-Internationalization-Friendly Input Parsing:
+# Internationalisation-Friendly Input Parsing

 Input tokenization tolerates spacing quirks and non-alphanumeric characters, making command use more forgiving across cultures and keyboard layouts.

-Graceful Error Messaging:
+# Graceful Error Messaging

 Errors such as "command not found" or failed directory changes (cd) are returned with clear, non-technical language.

-Accessible Documentation:
+# Accessible Documentation:

 Source files include comment blocks explaining functionality for novice programmers.

 help and usage commands provide inline guidance without external documentation, increasing accessibility for first-time shell users.

-Team Collaboration Support:
+# Functionality Collaboration Support:

 Shell code is split into well-defined headers and source files to support contributions from multiple team members.